At a glance

 It was an amazing week-end, I’ve learned so many things even though I’ve been working for 17 years in TV!

-Patrick’s deep experience, fierce intelligence and meticulous planning, combined with an obvious passion for his craft of directing, made for a compelling and highly worthwhile weekend of learning.
-I greatly look forward to the second part of the course.
+Simon’s deep experience, fierce intelligence and meticulous planning, combined with an obvious passion for his craft of directing, made for a compelling and highly worthwhile weekend of learning.

 *The intellectual property rights of this course remain the owned by the tutor